cschleiden/include-workflow/README.md

    ```
    to **another** workflow.

-5. Update `.github/workflows/shared/snippet.yml` and re-run the workflows including it, they'll now run the updated steps from the shared snippe! 🎉🥳
+5. Update `.github/workflows/shared/snippet.yml` and re-run the workflows including it, they'll now run the updated steps from the shared snippet! 🎉🥳

 Example: https://github.com/cschleiden/include-workflow-test/actions/runs/1167755605